 Fish has always been an important part of the Norwegian diet and lutefisk is a traditional dish served during Christmas.
 Stockfish is softened in water and lye before it is cooked, sometimes even grilled, and served with potatoes, bacon, mushy peas and mustard.
 This white, wobbly fish is usually served from November till the end of January, but the season is expanding with the popularity of the dish.

-Sample the smoked, tender meats of “pinnekjøtt” or try white wobbly “lutefisk” when you visit, either way the Norwegian kitchen has a lot to offer any traveler.
-In Bergen you'll find several restaurants where you can have a taste and when you’ve enjoyed a nice meal kick back and relax at either Radisson Blu Hotel Norge or Radisson Blu Royal Hotel, both in the heart of Bergen.
-After all, nothing feels better than going to bed rich with experiences and full of food.
+Sample the smoked, tender meats of “pinnekjøtt” or try white wobbly “lutefisk” when you visit.
+Either way the Norwegian kitchen has a lot to offer any traveler.
+In Bergen you'll find several restaurants where you can have a taste.
+And when you’ve enjoyed a nice meal, kick back and relax at Radisson Blu Royal Hotel, Bergen in the heart of Bergen.
+After all, nothing feels better than going to bed rich with experiences and a belly full of food!